AviatorNic28/ECE-461-Phase-2/461-project/README.md

 Correctness = checks the validity of the repo by seeing how many open issues it has and whether it has tests in it. if it has low open issues and tests exist, it's probably working decently.

-this calculates correctness by seeing how many open issues it has and whether it's got test files/scripts (by checking references to testing frameworks like mocha/jest/chai in the package.json). this could be improved upon. as of right now it runs checks in package.json for testing frameworks. i dont think it checks for the amount of open issues but i may add to that later! we would need to finalise a way to properly calculate the correctness of a package though.
+this calculates correctness by seeing how many open issues it has and whether it's got test files/scripts (by checking references to testing frameworks like mocha/jest/chai in the package.json). this could be improved upon.
+~as of right now it runs checks in package.json for testing frameworks. i dont think it checks for the amount of open issues but i may add to that later! we would need to finalise a way to properly calculate the correctness of a package though.~

+added a check for open issue count and it should display the oldest open issues and what they are!

 clone the repo and install dependencies by running in git bash